-Classification of balance sheet assets and off-balance sheet items and the calculation of reserves for estimated losses shall be carried out in accordance with the decisions of National bank of Serbia (hereinafter: NBS) and the Bank's Guidelines for the classification.
+Classification of balance sheet assets and off-balance sheet items is carried out in accordance with the decisions of National bank of Serbia (hereinafter: NBS) and the Bank's Procedure for the classification.

 The calculation of the group and individual provisions for balance sheet assets and provisions for off-balance sheet items is performed in accordance with the methodology for calculating the impairments and provisions according to the IFRS 9.